felicyairenea/nblite-pyscript/Readme.md

 - [ ] Add repl for exploration
 - [ ] Lines should continue
 - [ ] Better output support (plt.plot(x,y) for example)

+### Consideration
+If you use this project, please credit it back to the original author, Eduardo Bonet.

 ## Opening local files